Requirements to work on a cruise ship

 MMC ( Merchant Mariner Credential)

-The Merchant Mariner Credential (MMC) is an issued by the United States Coast Guard in accordance with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW).
+The Merchant Mariner Credential (MMC) is issued by the United States Coast Guard in accordance with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW).
 It’s only issued to United States seafarers.
 The MMC is the standard documentation required for all crew members of U.S. ships.
-You are still required to complete the STCW certificate but it has to be at an approved US Coast Guard facility.
-The MMC has to be renewed every five years.
+You are still required to complete the STCW certificate, but it has to be at an approved US Coast Guard facility.

 TWIC Card Cruise Ship - Requirements to Work on a Cruise Ship